 Chapter 8 – Hernando

-Today, we wish to take a break from our memoir to remember and honor our fallen friend and comrade, Hernando Descante del Morrow, who most may recall simply as Harry.
-It has been 10 years since Harry fell, in the service of his compadres, his country, and His Honor, that is, His Honor Judge Julio de la Sic Semper Magnanimous, or Judge Julio, for short.
+Today, we wish to take a detour from our memoir to remember and honor our fallen friend and comrade, Hernando Descante del Morrow, who most will remember simply as Harry.
+It has been 10 years since Harry fell, in the service of his compadres, his country, and His Honor, that is, His Honor Judge Julio de la Sic Semper Magnanimous, who most will remember simply as Judge Julio.
 Ah, yes, El Juego Julio!
 But his is a remembrance for another day.
-Today, we honor Harry.
+Today, our hearts and minds belong to Harry.

-Those who happen to be wandering along the same path that was taken that fateful day by Hernando Descante del Morrow can, if they are alert, spot the memorial placed there by Bandolero, the memorial inscribed by Harry himself as his last living act, other than screaming his lungs out as he plummeted to the bowels of the earth.
+Those who happen to wander along the same path that was taken that fateful day by Hernando Descante del Morrow can, if they are alert, spot the memorial left there by Bandolero, the memorial inscribed by Harry himself as his last living act, other than screaming his lungs out as he plummeted into the bowels of the earth.